 At any French elegant dinner, the French always use cloth napkins and not paper napkins (it’s more refined).
 And it’s even nicer to use old embroidered white napkins with a monogram.
 You can either place them to the left of the dinner plate or directly on the top plate.
 There’s no need to fold the napkins into complicated origami shapes, just fold them in a simple way with only two or three folds.

 6. Seating Arrangement

 If you really want to elevate your dinner party and set your table the French way, consider adding beautiful place cards to each setting.
 Personally, I think it’s a great way to avoid that awkward “where do I sit” shuffle that happens at every dinner party.
 Here are some tips to assign seatings properly: first, the host and hostess should sit at either end of the table.
-Then, make sure to alternate men and women and splitting up married couples (unless they have been recently married).
+Then, make sure to alternate men and women and split up married couples (unless they have been recently married).
 On the other hand, fiancés are always seated together.
 If in doubt, just fall back on common sense and don’t seat two best friends together or two people who have a hard time staying out of arguments.

 7. Water, Wine and Condiments

-On every elegant French table, there is always an open bottle of wine and a beautiful carafe of water (avoid by all mean plastic bottles).
+On every elegant French table, there is always an open bottle of wine and a beautiful carafe of water (avoid by all means plastic bottles).
 Indeed, no drink or condiment plastic bottle is acceptable on the table, except for a bottle of wine, and maybe a jar of Maille’s traditional Dijon mustard.
 Also, set bread, butter, and other condiments in small ramekins or decorative plates for a pretty table.
 Prefer to use a salt shaker, but if you don’t have one, just put salt in two small dishes on either end of the table (the French prefer the fleur de sel de Camargue over regular table salt).

 8. Table Decorations